helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started the URLs, REST, & BlogSpace section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
 Did Steps 1 to 16.

 **Thoughts:** I learned about request components, including URL, endpoints, methods, body and headers.

+---

+### Day 85: 27 March 2024.
+Wednesday

+**Today's Progress:** Continued the URLs, REST, & BlogSpace section of Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path, from Steps 17.
+Now the only thing left for me to do to complete the section is the solo project.

+**Thoughts:** I learned about REST APIs and its components, including client and server separation, statelessness, nested resources, URL parameters and query strings.